silverstripe/cwp/docs/en/04_Performance_Guide/02_HTTP_Caching.md

 Note that CWP's Local Cache (Varnish) has slightly different caching rules from the CDN (Incapsula).
 Depending on your headers, you might see cache hits from the Local Cache, but not from the CDN.

+#### Varying content with HTTPS and X-Forwarded-Protocol

+On CWP, both HTTPS and HTTP requests are sent to your PHP process via HTTP.
+HTTPS requests have a `X-Fowarded-Protocol: https` header added.
+SilverStripe is built to automatically pick this up and respond appropriately for methods such as `Director::is_ssl()`.

+SilverStripe adds a `Vary: X-Forwarded-Protocol` header by default to prepare for cases where the returned content might vary on protocol.
+The most common case is an absolute domain in the `<base>` tag.

+CWP is responsible for managing this header:

+* The `X-Forwarded-Protocol` header will be removed from any incoming requests from the outside world before being passed to PHP.
+* The `Vary: X-Forwarded-Protocol` that your PHP generates will be removed from any responses sent back to visitors.
+In particular, this ensures that Incapsula’s caching remains operational.

 #### Custom static response headers